Raymond Chang (physician): Research contributions

 Chang has authored over 70 academic papers with over 1000 citations.
-His research examines combinaton treatment strategies and drug repurposing for cancer and COVID-19, the integration of Eastern and Western medicine in oncology and immunology, the use of medicinal mushrooms and Chinese herbs in oncology, and the use of acupuncture in infertility.
+His research examines combination treatment strategies and drug repurposing for cancer and COVID-19, the integration of Eastern and Western medicine in oncology and immunology, the use of medicinal mushrooms and Chinese herbs in oncology, and the use of acupuncture in infertility.
 Since 2004, he collaborated with Dr. Thomas Nesselhut and Professor Fred Fändrich and published on dendritic cell vaccine research for cancer.'

 He has proposed a "cocktail approach" to cancer treatment in 2008, advocating the use of multiple therapeutic agents and modalities simultaneously in combination, which he outlined in his 2011 book Beyond the Magic Bullet: The Anti-Cancer Cocktail.
 As part of a cocktail approach would be the use of repurposed drugs and Chang suggested that anti-parasitics such as anti-malarials could be a source of anti-cancer drugs.
 He also reviewed the use of Chinese herbs with chemotherapy for cancer and the use of metformin as an anticancer treatment.

 Chang is a licensed acupuncturist and published on acupuncture in reproductive medicine, including its application during in vitro fertilization (IVF).
 A 2003 review in Fertility and Sterility summarized possible effects of acupuncture on uterine blood flow, hormone regulation, and stress reduction.

 In 2022, Chang co-authored studies on the repositioning of chloroquine and hydroxychloroquine as potential prophylactic agents against SARS-CoV-2 and was one of the first to advocate the use of lactoferrin for COVID-19.
 He has also examined bioactive polysaccharides from traditional Chinese medicine herbs, including medicinal mushrooms, for their immunological effects.'

 He has evaluated natural products such as mangosteen and soursop, noting that most evidence is limited to in vitro studies without established efficacy in humans.